 • How to calculate fall clearances

-For the Working at Heights Course Brisbane, it is recommended that participants should have sound LLN skills (language, literacy and numeracy).
+For the Work at Heights Course, it is recommended that participants should have sound LLN skills (language, literacy and numeracy).
 The participant should contact A Training prior to enrolment for a free assessment if they’re unsure whether they meet this requirement.

 Additional support services (such as LLN support) may be required at the cost of the individual based on the individuals needs.
 A Training additional support services can be found on our Resources page.